 Complaints may be alleged to be associated with a particular site.
 If there is potentially an issue of legal liability, the Council must be able to prove by investigation that the identified Company is indeed the source of the incident (or that the allegation cannot be proven).

-In 2016-2017 there were two non-compliant events recorded by Council that were associated with Methanex's Motunui site.
+In the 2017-2018 monitoring period there were two events (one unconfirmed and one non-compliant) recorded by the Council that were associated with Methanex's Motunui site.